nopnop2002/esp-idf-sx127x/mqtt/README.md

 ### Specifying an MQTT Broker
-MQTT broker is specified by one of the following.
+You can specify your MQTT broker in one of the following ways:
 - IP address
  ```192.168.10.20```
 - mDNS host name